Report an In-Person Situation

 If you have seen child sexual abuse material and you live abroad, you can use this search tool to find your country’s reporting form or hotline.

-If you encounter CSAM outside of the above platforms, we recommend using the following links to report abuse.
+If you encounter CSAM outside of the above platforms, we recommend using the following link to report abuse: National Center for Missing & Exploited Children.

 CSAM can appear on any of the major social media platforms.
 These platforms have protocols for reporting any abusive material.
 If you ever happen to come across an image or video you believe to be abusive or involving a minor, always report it!
 Be sure to always report directly within the platform and do not share it.
 It is important to not perpetuate the issue by sharing it further.